caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Motivation
 ==========

-There are four main themes to the concerns Hyperobjects aims to address:
+There are five main themes to the concerns Hyperobjects aims to address:

 * fostering serendipity
 * simplicity and ease of implementation